camerondavison/pll-rs/README.md

 # pll-rs
-poll - like watch but exits on success
+pll - like watch but exits on success